MARTIMM/Auth-SCRAM/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.*

+* 0.4.1
+  changed the location of decoding and encoding the username string to translate ',' and '=' from and to '=2D' and '=3D'.
 * 0.4.0
   * Normalization with rfc3454 rfc7564 (stringprep). saslPrep rfc4013 rfc7613.
 These rfc's are obsoleted by rfc's forming the PRECIS framework.
 The perl6 module used is Unicode::PRECIS.
   * Skip-sasl-prep() function is deprecated because it is not ok to skip normalization of strings.
   * The interfaces of some methods had to be changed in order to be able to select the proper normalization profiles.
 These, however, are initialized with proper defaults.
 * 0.3.2